 In 1972, David responded to God’s call and changed his career plans from law to the ministry, becaming a local pastor.
 In 1979 she and David started a non-denominational church, Christ Our King, with 80 people.
 The church grew, and David continues as Senior Pastor to this day!

 Rose is an active women’s Bible study writer, teacher and leader, having been a discussion leader for several years in Bible Study Fellowship, a retreat speaker, a women’s Sunday School teacher, a ladies’ Bible study leader, a guest speaker, a teacher on foreign missions trips, as well as many other roles.
 Rose has also enjoyed coordinating several banquets, retreats, dinners, showers, receptions and other large and small events.
 She has held almost every office possible in the local church.
 For many years, Rose ministered frequently in song, both in her home church and other venues.
 Her greatest joy is in applying God’s timeless Word to the perplexities and problems of today’s women and in discipling those women.
-The Whitingtons, who have lived in Keller, Texas, in the same house for nearly 35 years, have 4 sons and 10 wonderful grandchildren.
-David and Rose have completed over 40 years in the ministry, 36 of those years at Christ Our King, where they are currently overseeing construction of a new building to house this Body of Believers for many more years to come.
+The Whitingtons, who have lived in Keller, Texas, since 1981, have 4 sons and 10 wonderful grandchildren.
+David and Rose have completed over 40 years in the ministry, 36 of those years at Christ Our King, where they are currently overseeing as pastors.

 Darrell attended college at DeVry University, in Irving, Texas, graduating once with an Associate Degree in Electronics Technology and again with a Bachelor’s of Science degree in Computer Information Systems.
 He currently works as a software developer.